florisdenhengst/msc_thesis/controllable_abstractive_summarization/experiment_testing_benchmark.md

 * Train set: 287741, validation set: 10,923, test set: 13,420
 * Vocab size under BPE (=output dim): 19,423
 * **Stories**:
-* * Mean sentence length (in BPE tokens): xxx
-* * Minimum length: yyy
 * * Maximum length: 6078
 * **Summaries**:
-* * Mean sentence length (in BPE tokens): xxx
+* * Mean sentence length (in BPE tokens): 59.88
-* * Minimum length: yyy
 * * Maximum length: 681

-To achieve the finishing condition (val loss < 2e-4), it took XX epochs and approximately YY hours of training.
+To achieve the finishing condition (val loss < 2e-4), it took 21 epochs and approximately 48 hours of training.
 The train and model losses in the figure below.
-The ROUGE score on the validation set by the end of training is ROUGE-1: x, ROUGE-2: y, ROUGE-L: z; those are obtained with teacher forcing and therefore are not representative of the models independent inference abiity.
+The ROUGE score on the validation set by the end of training is ROUGE-1: 0.6780, ROUGE-2: 0.2849, ROUGE-L: 0.6538; those are obtained with teacher forcing and therefore are not representative of the models independent inference ability.

 ![](./train_test_plots/train_val_loss.png)

 # Testing without teacher forcing and enforcing length control